Falah-Jabar-Rahim/A-Fully-Automatic-DL-Pipeline-for-WSI-QA/README.md

 ```bash
   python test_wsi.py
 ```
-- After running the inference, you will obtain the following outputs:
+- After running the inference, you will obtain the following outputs in `test_wsi` folder:
   - A thumbnail image of WSI
   - A thumbnail image of WSI with regions of interest identified
   - A segmentation mask highlighting segmented regions of the WSI